d11wtq/gentoo-packer/README.md

   - net-fs/nfs-utils
   - app-admin/sudo

+## What's configured?

+Everything is left as the defaults.
+The time zone is set to UTC.

 ### No vixie-cron?
 No syslog?
 No chef?
 Huh?

 When I say _"most minimal stage3 installation"_, I mean minimal.
 If you want